csvpath/csvpath/README.md

 CsvPath defines a declarative syntax for inspecting and updating CSV files.
 It is similar, though much simpler, to:
 - XPath: CsvPath is to a CSV file like XPath is to an XML file
 - Schematron: Schematron is basically XPath rules applied using XSLT.
-CsvPath can be used as validation rules.
+CsvPath can be used to create validation rules.
 - CSS selectors: CsvPath picks out structured data in a similar way to how CSS selectors pick out HTML structures.

 CsvPath is intended to fit with other DataOps and data quality tools.
 Files are streamed.
 The interface is simple.
 Custom functions can be added.

 # Usage
 CsvPath paths have three parts, scanning, matching, and modifying.
-Today, only the scanning and matching parts of csvpath are functional.
+Today, only the scanning and matching parts of CsvPath are functional.
 The modification part is a todo.

 For usage, see the unit tests in [tests/test_scanner.py](tests/test_scanner.py), [tests/test_matcher.py](tests/test_matcher.py) and [tests/test_functions.py](tests/test_functions.py).